wingify/readme-central/docs/SDK Reference/gateway-service.md

 ### Conclusion

-The VWO FME Gateway Service enhances VWO SDK capabilities by providing advanced pre-segmentation, consistent cross-platform behaviour, and improved performance within your infrastructure.
-It ensures fast, efficient, and secure feature management and experimentation processes, making it an essential component for applications leveraging VWO's FME capabilities, especially for thin clients and scenarios requiring advanced targeting or segmentation.
+The VWO FE Gateway Service enhances VWO SDK capabilities by providing advanced pre-segmentation, consistent cross-platform behaviour, and improved performance within your infrastructure.
+It ensures fast, efficient, and secure Feature Experimentation processes, making it an essential component for applications leveraging VWO's FE capabilities, especially for thin clients and scenarios requiring advanced targeting or segmentation.

 .